 - Private mortgage insurance (PMI): Private mortgage insurance is a type of mortgage insurance designed for borrowers who make a down payment lower than 20%.
 It protects your mortgage lender in case you end up defaulting on your loan.

-Private mortgage insurance can cost as much as 1% of your total mortgage payment, and you’ll pay it on a monthly basis.
+Private mortgage insurance can cost as much as 1% of your total monthly mortgage payment.
 So for a $150,000 mortgage, you’ll end up paying $150 per month.

 However, this may not be that bad, especially if you have a less expensive mortgage.
 And once you reach 20% home equity, you can cancel your PMI and get rid of these extra payments.